GUN DIPPING AT ITS FINEST!

 To ensure that every gun or bow is returned to the customer properly, it is carefully inspected and documented from the time it enters our door to the time it is ready to be shipped back to the customer.
 Every box or case is checked for damage when it is received.
 If damage occurs in shipping the customer will be notified immediately.
 All guns received are logged into a Federal Firearms Log book.

 Gun preparation is the most important part of Second Skin Camo™ process and several steps are taken before the gun or bow is dipped.
 Any area not to be camouflaged is taped off.
 Any wooden or gloss finish part is scuffed to promote adhesion.
 After taping each part is placed on a jig and a number is given to that gun or bow for each part.
 Numbering ensures us that each part is returned to the proper gun or bow.
 Once the part is jigged and numbered it will be wiped down once again to remove any oil, rust or residue.
 At this point the gun or bow is ready to be painted.
 All the metal parts are etched and the synthetic parts are primed.
 Once they are etched and primed a base coat is applied to all parts.
 The paint products used are all automotive grade.
-After the part has dried for no less than twenty minutes it is ready to be dipped.
 The finish can be applied to wood, synthetic, stainless steel, blued or matte finish products.

 The dipping process can be described as applying a decorative pattern to any part of a gun or bow with the use of water and film in a stainless steel tank.
 This film is cut to size for each part dipped and placed on top of the water in the dip tank.
 Each part dipped is geometrically different and requires a different angle and speed to ensure proper coverage.
 The activator dissolves the film leaving the ink floating on the surface.
 The part is then immersed through the ink and the water forces it onto the part.
 After the part is dipped the tape is removed and it is placed in a rinse tank.
 After rinsing it is inspected and placed on a hanger to dry over night.